-This is a 100% "natural" material, it is taken out of the ground and in most instances, it is ground up into a fine powder to be used for its well-documented lubrication properties.
-It is much more of a challenge to find MoS2 in sufficiently large crystal form that it can be used as a substrate material.
+This is a 100% "natural" material, and it is taken out of the ground.
+In most instances, it is ground up into a fine powder to be used for its well-documented lubrication properties.
+It is much more of a challenge to find MoS2 in sufficiently large crystal form that can be used as a substrate material.

 MoS2 exhibits a lamellar or layer-like structure, with inter-lamellar bonding between two adjacent layers of sulfur atoms.
 Van der Waals forces between the layers are quite weak, meaning that the layers are easily pulled apart, just as is the case for mica.
 This is also the enabling feature that makes possible the property of "micaceous cleavage".

 The thermal stability of MoS2 in non-oxidizing environments is approximate of the order of 1100° C, but in air, oxidation starts to become appreciable at roughly 350 - 400°C. The normal air oxidation product is MoO3.

 The two main deposits in the world are in Australia and Canada.
 The SPI Supplies are carefully selected and each molybdenite single crystal has been individually inspected and graded.
 Only those passing the test of optical clarity and dimensions as well as aesthetic appearance are selected and packaged into special boxes with double cushion and padding.

 What are the physical characteristics?